Ohio boy, 3, all smiles after trooper finds his lost toy on turnpike

 A state trooper saved the day for a 3-year-old boy whose favorite toy "booboo" flew out of his hands on the Ohio Turnpike, leaving him in tears.

-Ohio Trooper Alex Schlottag found "booboo" Sunday and reunited the toy with little Camden Sharkey -- much to the appreciation of the boy’s mother who wrote about what happened on Facebook.
+Ohio Trooper Alex Schlottag found "booboo" Sunday and reunited the toy with the boy named Camden -- much to the appreciation of the boy’s mother, who wrote about what happened on Facebook.

 "So if you know my son, you know he has to have his booboo at all times, well while on our travels home from Michigan, he decided to put booboo out the window going 77 miles per hour on the Ohio turnpike, next thing I know he's screaming 'mommy my booboo!'"
 Leah Sharkey wrote.